-A research study based on the thesis proposal of Biology 425.
-An experimental study is conducted, the data analyzed, and a written thesis prepared.
-A seminar will be presented near the end of the semester.
-Those students who wish to continue the research for another semester may do so in Biology 427.
+This course involves performing an original experimental research study, analyzing the data, and preparing a written thesis.
+A seminar will be presented at the end of the semester describing the research findings and the relationship to the existing data in the field of study.
+Those students who wish to continue the research for another semester may do so in BIO 427.
 A second paper and seminar will be required.
-Prerequisite: Minimum grade of C in BIO 425.

-BIO 495 Internship 2-
+BIO 495 Internship

-Qualified students will be assisted in obtaining labora-

-tory/research positions in industry or academia.
+Qualified students will be assisted in obtaining laboratory/research positions in industry or academia.
 Up to 5 credits can apply to biology elective requirement.